Chemotherapy (chemo) is also often used to treat these types of cancer:

 Prostate and Testicular Cancer Resources

 - Testicular Cancer Resource Center

-- ZERO - The Project to End Prostate Cancer
+- ZERO - The End of Prostate Cancer

 The uterus is the small, hollow, pear-shaped organ in the female pelvis.
 It is where a fetus develops during pregnancy.
 Cancer starting in the cells lining the uterus is called endometrial cancer.
 Nearly all uterine cancers are this type of cancer.
-When cancer begins in the muscle or other tissues in the uterus, it is called uterine sarcoma An estimated 47,000 cases of endometrial cancer were expected to be diagnosed in the United States in 2012.
+When cancer begins in the muscle or other tissues in the uterus, it is called uterine sarcoma.
+An estimated 60,000 cases of endometrial cancer are expected to be diagnosed in the United States in 2016.